cmosher01/Apple-II-Source/docs/breakout.md

 Q = (PDL(0)-5)/6 :
 ```

-BUG: unnecessary check for +Q < 0+; acutally Q cannot be less than zero here
+BUG: unnecessary check for `Q < 0`; acutally Q cannot be less than zero here
 ``` visualbasic
 IF Q < 0 THEN Q = 0
 ```